 Otherworld performing at Malmitalo Helsinki Finland (left to right Heikki Mike Koskinen, Teppo Hauta-aho, Rent Romus, Judelson, Mikko Inanen) photo by Joppe Auersalo

-Otherworld is a quintet ensemble formed to present the music and explorations of jazz and improvistion inspired by the arctic diaspora.
-The first elements of this project took hold after Romus returned home from touring in Demark in the mid-nineties.
-His experiences sparked research into the rich music and culture of his Finnish heritage.
+Otherworld is a joint project lead by Heikki "Mike" Koskinen and Rent Romus exploring the music of jazz and improvistion inspired by the arctic diaspora.
+The first elements of this project took hold after Romus returned home from touring in Demark in the mid-nineties sparking research into the rich music and culture of his Finnish heritage.
 As a third generation Finnish American Rent Romus has spent over a decade searching deep into his lost roots piecing together stories from his family, photos of family members, and researching the depths of Finnish cultural history, the land of his grandmothers.
-The “Other World” thematic references his lost Finnish heritage and “Body of Memory” embedded in Romus’ musical psyche refracted through the multi-faceted lens of improvisation and postmodern jazz.
+The “Other World” thematic references this lost heritage found deep in the “Body of Memory” embedded in Romus’ musical psyche refracted through the multi-faceted lens of improvisation and postmodern jazz.
+In 2016 Finnish musician, composer and educator Heikki "Mike" Koskinen joined Romus in crafting the repertoire for Otherworld.

-The music consists of original compositions and improvised transitions written for ensembles ranging in size from 5-15 performing musicians, and is inspired by the epic songs of the Kalevala, Karelian and northern regional folk song form, and Sami Joik elements of the native peoples of Northern Finland.
+The music consists of original compositions and improvised transitions inspired by the epic rune poems of the Kalevala, Karelian and northern regional folk songs, and anamistic elements of the native peoples of the Northern lands.
 The ensemble arrangements utilize voice, double bass, saxophones, brass and percussion, augmented by traditional instruments such as kantele, bells, handmade reed instruments, and overtone flutes, with smaller touring ensembles doubling on percussion and voice.
-The suite ranges from 45 to 90 instrumentally utilizing these thematic elements while embedded structurally in ways that abstractly reference the northern thematic.
+The music utilizes these thematic elements while embedded structurally in ways that abstractly reference the northern thematic.

 Heikki Koskinen•Co-Director, tenor recorder, e-trumpet, flutes, kantele Rent Romus•Music Director, alto saxophone, kantele, flutes, bells, voice